tristancabel/tristancabel.github.io/_posts/2016-10-01-deep_learning_leCun.md

 # Convolutional net (CNN)

 As an **introduction**, let's take a module taking a time-delayed input $R = F(X_t, X_{t-1}, X_{t-2}, W)$ and we want to have $Y_{t+1} = R$.
 For example, predict the next character or word in a text, or predict the evolution of stock-market.
 We can see that the unit computing $R = F(X_t, X_{t-1}, X_{t-2}, W)$ at instant $t$ is the same that will be used as $t+1$ so weights will be the same.
-The idea of replicate units is quite used in visual recognition to detect a motif in different parts of a picture (detect a digit in check recognition for example) using **convolution**.
+The idea of replicating units is quite used in visual recognition to detect a motif in different parts of a picture (detect a digit in check recognition for example) using **convolution**.

 These past few years, the deepness of convolutional nets have increased a lot (ResNet 152 levels, with identity links between even levels to allow  efficient back-propagation).
 This allow the system to act as an iteratif system.

 The basic idea to recognize a form into an image is to apply the same network with a sliding window, however, this implies a window of fized size.
-Nowadays, there is more efficient modern methods: for example, another idea is to add 4 outpus to the network defining the position of the object inside the window!
+Nowadays, there is more efficient modern methods: for example, another idea is to add 4 outputs to the network defining the position of the object inside the window!
 Another idea is RCNN, 1 network do a detection, then another network look specifically inside this first window.

 A new method for localizing objects is **DeepMask** by *Pinheiro, Collobert, Dollar ICCV 2015* .
 The idea is not to make a box like earlier but to make a mask of the object.
 So the system, will be simultanously trained to make an object recoginition and a mask of that object.